-Teenage athletes are more vulnerable to the lingering effect of concussion on short-term memory than younger athletes and adults, a new study1 finds.
+Teenage athletes are more vulnerable to the lingering effect of concussion on short-term memory than younger athletes and adults, says a 2012 study.
+(1)

 Researchers at the University of Montreal expected that pre-teens (ages 9 to 12) would suffer the greatest impairment of cognitive function - the functions of the brain that involve thinking, concentrating, learning, and reasoning - compared with teens (ages 13 to 16) and adults, and that adolescents would, in turn, have more severe deficits than adults.

 While all three groups displayed deficits on a sensitive measure of brain function associated with working memory compared to their non-concussed peers - deficits which persisted more than six months after a sport concussion, even in the absence of clinical signs of concussion - researchers were surprised to find that teenage athletes not only performed significantly worse on a neuropsychological test of short-term memory than children and adults and the control group, but that activity in an area of their brains associated with working memory on neurophysiological testing was also significantly more impaired.

 Whether such deficits impact a concussed teen's day-to-day life are not yet known.
 Likewise unclear are the reasons for such greater vulnerability.
 The study's authors, including Dave Ellemberg, PhD, a Professor in the Department of Kinesiology at the University of Montreal, speculated that it "could be related to the fact that the frontal part of the brain, responsible for working memory and other executive functions, undergoes its final stages of maturation during adolescence."
 (2,3,4)

 "Therefore, it is possible that a blow to the head during this critical period of development could result in more severe deficits for adolescents compared to other groups," Ellemberg wrote.

 Is recovery a two-step process?